Tony Chung: Founding Studentlocalism

-2019 anti-extradition protests and national security law
+2019 anti-extradition protests, national security law, and self-exile

 The group went to decline after Edward Leung and Chan Ho-tin of the Hong Kong National Party (HKNP) were barred from running in the 2016 Legislative Council election, as three co-founders of Studentlocalism withdrew from the group.
 But the group became active again during the 2019–2020 anti-extradition protests where the group attempted to organised some protests.
 Chung was also personally charged of damaging the Chinese national flag at the Legislative Council's protest zone in May 2019.

 On the eve of the passing of the national security law on 30 June, Chung dissolved Studentlocalism and handed over the authority to the overseas branches.
 The overseas branches announced that they would operate from abroad with divisions in Australia, Taiwan and the United States "until Hong Kong becomes an independent sovereign country."
 On 29 July, Chung and three other former members of Studentlocalism aged 16 to 21 were arrested on suspicion of inciting secession.
 It was speculated that the police arrested Chung for the social media content posted by the Initiative Independence Party who claimed to be founded by former Studentlocalism members who were based overseas.
 Chung was released on bail on 31 July without being charged.

 On 27 October 2020, Chung was arrested by the Hong Kong police national security unit outside the U.S. Consulate General in Hong Kong, allegedly when Chung was attempting to seek asylum at the consulate.
 In the afternoon on the same day, two other former members of Studentlocalism William Chan and Yanni Ho were also taken into custody by the police.
 He was subsequently charged with undermining national unification and conspiring to publish seditious materials on the next day.
 Being denied bail, Chung would be detained until his court hearing in January 2021.

 On 11 December 2020, Chung was convicted of desecrating the Chinese flag and also of participating in an unlawful assembly in relation to the 14 May 2019 protest at LegCo.
 On 29 December 2020 he was sentenced to three months for each of the two charges, and ordered to spend a total of four months behind bars.
-In addition, Chung continues to face pending charges of secession, money laundering, and conspiracy to publish seditious content.
+In addition, Chung continued to face pending charges of secession, money laundering, and conspiracy to publish seditious content.